-- 6. Community members are educated on VLAWMO water issues and projects. - A. VLAWMO will attend and present relevant water information and project updates at annual community events as opportunities arise.
+- 6. Educate community members on VLAWMO water issues and projects - A. VLAWMO will attend and present relevant water information and project updates at annual community events as opportunities arise.
 Examples include MarketFest in White Bear Lake and Taste of Vadnais in Vadnais Heights (PI 3-2-2).
-50 new registrations for our email newsletter will result from this effort. - B. VLAWMO will utilize community partnerships to promote a VLAWMO event, project, or watershed management operations (PI 3-2-1).
-A VLAWMO capital improvement or SLMP-related project will be promoted in at least one city with an audience of at least 15 people. - C. VLAWMO will utilize social media a minimum of once each week to market and promote its work, utilizing methods conveyed in the Part 5 (Outreach) of the EOP.
-Topics will inclue lake and stream sampling activities, local ecology, current news relating to water resources, and VLAWMO blog content such as summaries of reports or SLMP's (3-2-2).
-200 website hits annually will measure this based on the assumption that if a viewer clicks and is redirected to our website they're more engaged and more likely to take action on the content.
+30 new registrations for our email newsletter will result from this effort. - B. In the first year of the EOP, VLAWMO will expand its partnerships to include local newspapers and the local cable channel.
+VLAWMO will utilize these partnerships to promote a VLAWMO event or watershed instruction a minimum of once annually (PI 3-2-1).
+Increased website traffic will result from the effort, as this will be the primary tool to direct the public to our website instead of our social media. - C. VLAWMO will utilize social media a minimum of once each week to market and promote its work, utilizing methods conveyed in the Part 5 (Outreach) of the EOP.
+At least once annually, VLAWMO will provide a description of VLAWMO lake and stream sampling activities, summarizing the scientific findings and explaining the implications on the watershed (3-2-2).
+Ten new Facebook likes will be a result of the efforts, as partner cities will be asked to share and therefore spread the content to new audiences.